 Sometime after April 1968 the car was relocated to Amarillo and stored at an abandoned lumber yard site on Route 66.
 The 535 was acquired by a local business woman and moved to a strip mall on the south side of Amarillo.
 Deciding that she no longer wanted the car, she offered it to the Railroad Artifact Preservation Society in 2010.

 The society relocated the 535 to its present location on south Loop 335 in 2014.

-The Railroad Artifact Preservation Society plans to have C&S Railroad Coach 535 restored to original Colorado & Southern Railroad specifications.
-We hope you enjoyed learning about Coach 535 and decide to contribute to its restoration.
+C&S Railroad Coach 535 is currently being held in our collection until a new owner is found willing to restored it to original Colorado & Southern Railroad specifications.
+We hope you enjoyed learning about Coach 535.